 If you’re getting married and plan to change your name after the wedding, there are a few things you should know about the process to avoid identity theft and fraud.
 Changing your name isn’t difficult, and with these tips, you’ll reduce the risk of falling victim to scammers.

 State law enables men and women to change their names through the courts or marriage, according to nolo.com.
 The court method is the preferred way to change a name for identity thieves because it is a relatively simple process.
 Petitioners make a request to the court, fill out paperwork and see a judge change their name.

 Because changing your name is so simple, thieves take advantage of the opportunity by obtaining your Social Security number and using it to secure loans and open up new lines of credit.

 Do the Paperwork Personally

 Although services are available to help you change your name on all of your documents, a recent Lifelock Twitter post suggests you work on the paperwork in person.
-Do not turn to outside sources to change your name, because it exposes your personal data to a third party—and fourth, fifth and sixth parties.
-This in turn increases the chances that one will take or sell your information to a scam artist who will then steal your identity.
+Do not turn to outside sources to change your name because it exposes your personal data to third parties and fourth, fifth, and sixth parties.
+This, in turn, increases the chances of taking or selling your information to a scam artist who will then steal your identity.